cometbft/cometbft/docs/core/configuration.md

 # The path to a file containing matching private key that is used to create the HTTPS server.
 # Might be either absolute path or path related to CometBFT's config directory.
-# NOTE: both tls_cert_file and tls_key_file must be present for CometBFT to create HTTPS server.
+# NOTE: both tls-cert-file and tls-key-file must be present for CometBFT to create HTTPS server.
 # Otherwise, HTTP server is run.
 tls_key_file = ""